Instructional Support 9th Grade Success Coach

 - Conduct ongoing needs assessment to help identify structural or resource gaps, and to inform resource allocation and or funding strategy;

 - Identify and co-facilitate cross-functional collaboration with other school teams whose work intersects;

 - Co-facilitate professional learning around 9th Grade Success for partner schools and more broadly as part of CHSS’ professional development offerings;

 - Support partner schools with organizing 9th Grade Success events in recognition of students’, teachers’, and families’ efforts towards improving student outcomes; and

 - Organize quarterly network collaboratives of partner schools for learning, practice sharing, and engagement.

-- Master’s Degree in Education or related field; or minimum of 8 years’ experience in school improvement at the secondary level, preferably as a principal or assistant principal;
+- Master’s Degree in Education or related field; or minimum of 8 years’ experience in school improvement, preferably at the high school level and preferably as a principal;

 - A relentless commitment to public education, social justice, and equitable outcomes for all students;

 - A commitment to self-reflection, examination of identity and role in systems of oppression and to challenging inequities;